SamyakBorkar/QuadCopter/README.md

 - **Quadcopter is Unstable**: Check MPU-6050 calibration and ensure motor/ESC connections are correct.
 - **No Signal from Transmitter**: Verify RF receiver connections and ensure the transmitter is correctly paired.
-- **ESP Not Responding**: Re-flash the code and check for wiring issues.
+- **ESP Not Responding**: Re-flash/Re-upload the code and check for wiring issues.

 ## Contributions and License 🌎